jbpawlik/pizza-parlor/README.md

-# __Eatza Pizza__
+# __Pizza Pal__
 ### by [James Benjamin Pawlik](http://github.com/jbpawlik)

 <img src="" alt="" width="200"/>

 ### __Description__

-Eatza Pizza is a proof-of-concept website for a pizza parlor.
+Pizza Pal is a proof-of-concept website for a pizza parlor.
 The customer can select one or more individual toppings to put on a pizza.
 The site returns a price based on the size and amount of toppings.

 ### __Technologies Used__
-Eatza Pizza uses custom HTML and CSS.
+Pizza Pal uses custom HTML and CSS.
 JavaScript and JQuery are used for the business and interface logic.

 ### __Setup/Installation__
 1. Download or clone the [repository](http://github.com/jbpawlik/pizza-parlor) to your local machine